hapax/hapax.github.io/assets/alien-maths.md

 Inuit care to pay attention to.
 Put differently, it *tokenises relevant differences* in a way that facilitates reasoning and communication.
-It will also presumably have cultural relevance, with words playing a part in the system of concepts, hierarchies, relatioships and language games that human culture is built on.
+It will also presumably have cultural relevance, with words playing an important role in the system of concepts, hierarchies, relationships and language games that human culture is built on.

-Linguistic relativism is wrong, not because language does not affect thought, but rather, because they organically co-evolve, and splitting them up puts the cart before the horse, whichever way we choose to go!
+Linguistic relativism is wrong, not because language does not affect thought, but rather, because they organically co-evolve.
+If we split them up and decide on some fixed order of influence, the cart will be before the horse, which order we choose.